mikavl/ansible-collection/README.md

         type: git
         version: main

 Then just `ansible-galaxy install -r requirements.yml` and use the stuff.
-Check the GitHub Actions pipeline for a concrete example.